Translate

 Mira had always been a light sleeper, which was why she installed the camera in the first place.
 The noises at night under her bed—soft scratches, the faint shuffle of movement—were too subtle to be rats but too irregular to be the house settling.
-It made her uneasy.
+The security camera wasn’t fancy, just a cheap model above her bedroom door, bluetoothed to her phone.
+It captured everything, motion-triggered and timestamped.
+She let it run for a week before reviewing the footage.

 She rewound.
 Played it frame by frame.
+3:11 AM.
 3:12 AM.
-3:13 AM.
 Jump.
 3:14 AM.
 No flicker, no static, no glitchy distortion.
 Just a clean, surgical cut.
+Sixty seconds, gone.

 A fault in the camera, maybe?
 Mira scrolled back.
 The night before, 3:13 AM disappeared again.
 And the night before that.